Advocating for You

 Family Law Categories

 Providing legal representation for parents, children, and legal guardians who are being investigated by The Connecticut Department of Children and Families (DCF) as part of, or separate from, a divorce proceeding.
+These include Neglect Petition and Delinquency.

-Finding the right person to offer therapeutic support, when necessary, can often be key to preserving emotional balance in individuals and families going through a divorce.
+Knowing when to refer the client to the right person to offer therapeutic support, when necessary, can often be key to preserving emotional balance in individuals and families going through a divorce.